AliHasan2006/event-landing-project/README.md

 # event-landing-project
-This is event landing project repo
+This is my first git repo...